West London Extension Specialists

 Local Specialist

-House extension cost Ealing, 2026 prices
+House extension cost in Ealing, 2026 prices

 Ealing’s Victorian terrace stock typically has a narrow side return alley between the kitchen and the boundary wall, plus a small original rear addition.
 Filling that alley with a side return extension creates a much wider open-plan kitchen-diner without needing planning permission in most cases.